 - It focuses specifically on mobile connectivity rather than internet connectivity in general (including fixed).
-Given that the digital inclusion gap in the developing world is expected to be addressed to a significant extent by mobile, it is important to understand the enablers of mobile connectivity specifically. - As the index is focused on mobile connectivity, the majority of the underlying indicators are unique to the Mobile Connectivity Index and are either not available or not used in other indices (for example, spectrum availability and taxation on mobile services). - It is an input index that seeks to measure the performance of countries against a set of key enabling characteristics, rather than an output index that measures internet take-up and usage. - It is a global index, encompassing 150 countries that account for more than 98% of the world's population.
+Given that the digital inclusion gap in the developing world is expected to be addressed to a significant extent by mobile, it is important to understand the enablers of mobile connectivity specifically. - As the index is focused on mobile connectivity, the majority of the underlying indicators are unique to the Mobile Connectivity Index and are either not available or not used in other indices (for example, spectrum availability, taxation on mobile services and the availability of content on mobile platforms). - It is an input index that seeks to measure the performance of countries against a set of key enabling characteristics, rather than an output index that measures internet take-up and usage. - It is a global index, encompassing 163 countries that account for more than 99% of the world's population.